Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 such as a packager or active origin server.
-However, it can also be used for simple transport of media to an archive, as the combination of CMAF header and CMAF fragments will result in a valid archived CMAF track file.
+However, it can also be used for simple transport of media to an archive, as the combination of CMAF header and CMAF fragments will result in a valid archived CMAF track file when an ingest is stored on disk.

-It advances over the ingest
+CMAF Ingest advances over the ingest
 part of the Smooth ingest protocol [=MS-SSTR=] by only using
 standardized media container formats and boxes based on [[!ISOBMFF]] and [[!MPEGCMAF]].

-In addition, this enables extension towards codecs like [[!MPEGHEVC]] and
-timed metadata ingest, and ingest of subtitle and timed text streams.
-The workflow ingesting multiple media ingest streams with
+Many new techologies like MPEG HEVC, AV1, HDR have CMAF bindings.
+Using CMAF will make it easier to adopt such technogies.
-[=CMAF Ingest=] is illustrated in Figure 4.
-Discussions on the early development have been documented [=fmp4git=].
+This project started as multi vendor interop project, some discussions on the early development of the specification have been documentedin  [=fmp4git=].

  Figure 4: CMAF ingest with multiple ingest sources
    <figure>